MarkKozel/CompOrgEText/docs/Assembly/Commands/SubroutineCommands.md

 ;Adds 1 to value in R0 and stores in R1
 ;   Caller sets R0 with a value before calling
 ;   Sub will add 1 to R0 and store in R1
-addOne  AND R1, R1, #0 ; Clear R1 in case there wa sjunk in it
+addOne  AND R1, R1, #0 ; Clear R1 in case there was junk in it
         ADD R1, R0, #1 ; R1 = R0 + 1
         RET